Optimising cost vs accuracy of decentralised analytics in fog computing environments: Performance analysis

 \subsection{Model Validation}

 In this section, we validate our model for three configurations of computational cost.
-We begin analysing the linear computational cost, corresponding to a baseline case where the computation cost is proportional to the number of data points handled by each collection point.
-Fig.~\ref{fig:lin_curve} shows, for each value of $\varepsilon$ in the range $[10^{-2},10^{-7}]$, the curves of the empirical cost function $C(\gamma)$ (solid blue line) and the one calculated by our model (dashed purple line), the optimal empirical aggregation point (red circle), the optimal operating point found by solving numerically our model (green triangle) and the one found though the analytical solution (black star), i.e., only for the linear computational cost.
+We begin analysing the linear computational cost, corresponding to a baseline case where the compute cost is proportional to the number of data points handled by each collection point.
+In the following we refer to Table~\ref{tab:linear_valid} and Fig.~\ref{fig:lin_curve}.
+In the table we report, for each target accuracy and for each dataset, the empirical optimal aggregation point ($\gamma^*$) the one found by our model ($\hat\gamma$), the number of rounds actually needed to reach the target accuracy ($R(\gamma^*)$) and those induced by configuring the system at the estimated optimal operating point ($R(\hat\gamma)$).
+For each solution, we also report the optimal empirical cost ($C(\gamma^*)$) and the one corresponding to the estimated optimal aggregation ($C(\hat\gamma)$).
+Finally, we provide the percentage of additional cost due to the approximation of the model, i.e., the \emph{overhead} (OH).
+Fig.~\ref{fig:lin_curve} focuses on the linear computation costs ($\alpha=1$) and shows, for the extreme values of $\varepsilon$ in the range $[10^{-3},10^{-7}]$ and for a subset of datasets, the curves of the empirical cost function $C(\gamma)$ (solid blue line) and the one calculated by our model (dashed purple line), the optimal empirical aggregation point (red circle), the optimal operating point found by solving numerically our model (green triangle) and the one found though the closed-form solution (black star).